CLyseT/sqlalchemy-challenge/README.md

 - Query the last 12 months of temperature observation data for this station: Cell 464
 - Plot the results as a histogram with bins=12: Cell 466

+# Climate App
+- corrsponding codes can be found in app.py file